 To add this review to the book page on NetGalley, click here: https://s2.netgalley.com/book/96338/review/153527

-This book was a hardcore adventure that kept me frantically turning pages right from the get go all the way to the thrilling conclusion.
+Full Text: This book was a hardcore adventure that kept me frantically turning pages right from the get go all the way to the thrilling conclusion.
 Edward’s character is what really propelled everything forward (though the writing from Mutter didn’t hurt things either), tying in elements from his past with the very personal mystery surrounding the book.
 There were also a lot of unexpected elements that were different from what I was expecting but worked together really nicely.

+I never cease to be amazed by the imagination of some writers and Joy Mutter proves to be no exception.
+The Hostile is about a young girl, Serena Drummond, and her relationship with a bathroom tile that she named Tile X, which brings about dark forces and sinister consequences.
 This fantastic story is made all the more plausible by focussing on a child’s susceptibility to discern ethereal beings from indistinct random abstract patterns.
 Something I remember well from my own childhood, and the hideous bedroom curtains I had that I could not look at depending on the way the light from outdoors played on the Paisley design.
 There were never good faces, only evil ones.
+I’m so pleased that this is a series because there is more to this story, and I’m going to start on Holiday for the Hostile right now.

 Joy Mutter is a new author for me, and I have to admit I’m not quite sure how to review this book as it is a bit outside of my usual genres.